telecastg/enhanced-dynamic-logic-for-espocrm/README.md

   b) Change the text and backgorund colors of the field text depending on the value of the "isPriority" field.

-  c) Make the field visible if the user is either a Portal User or the user is not a member of the "Management" team.
+  c) Make the field visible if the user is either a Portal User or the user is not a member of the "Management" team or the user has role "Test User"

     "dynamicLogic": {